ChaoKuan-Lin/docs/mkdocs/integrations/c.md

 Operating System: Linux, ubuntu, debian

 ## Requirement
-To install `MoBagel-C-SDK` on your device, you need the following tools/libraries in your Linux based environment.
+To install `MoBagel C SDK` on your device, you need the following tools/libraries in your Linux based environment.

 * [gcc](https://gcc.gnu.org) - GNU C Compiler.
 * [cmake](https://cmake.org/) - Build libmobagel library.
 * [libcurl](https://curl.haxx.se/libcurl/) - perform HTTP/HTTPS.

-If do you not have these tools/libraries, `MoBagel-C-SDK` will install these for you.
+If do you not have these tools/libraries, `MoBagel C SDK` will install these for you.

 ## Installing SDK